nishantsbi/charlie86.github.io/_posts/2017-02-16-fitteR-happieR.md

 While valence serves as an out-of-the box measure of musical sentiment, the emotions behind song lyrics are much more elusive.
 To find the most depressing song, I used sentiment analysis to pick out words associated with sadness.
 Specifically, I used `tidytext` and the NRC lexicon, based on a crowd-sourced [project](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm){:target="_blank"} by the National Research Council Canada.
 This lexicon contains an array of emotions (sadness, joy, anger, surprise, etc.) and the words determined to most likely elicit them.

-To quantify sad lyrics, I calculated the share of "sad" words per song.
-While the case could be made for only including unique words, I would argue that the overall sadness of a song is influenced by repetition - repeating a sad lyric can multiply its emotional effect.
-Furthermore, valence analyzes the sounds of the entire song, necessarily including repetitive hooks and choruses.
+To quantify sad lyrics, I calculated the share of "sad" words per song, filtering out "stopwords" (e.g. "the", "and", "I").
 ```r
 library(tidytext)